BOBANOVIORGANI/stuggie-b7265/content/pages/index.md

   - elementId: ''
     colors: colors-a
     backgroundSize: full
-    title: Or digital art is thing for you?
+    title: Or digital art are things for you?
     text: >
       Digital arts are your preferences?
 Got you covered.
 Get some great STUGGIE digital arts in the shop for fair price.
 1x1 png picture with high